 Construction Delay Claims

-The US Court of claims has defined requirements for a contractor to recover delays using the critical path method: the Court relied upon a number of cases – including Kinetic Builders, Inc. v.
+The US Court of Claims has defined requirements for a contractor to recover delays using the critical path method: the Court relied upon a number of cases – including Kinetic Builders, Inc. v.
 Peters, Essex Electro, and Sauer Inc. v.
 Danzig, Wilner, G.M.
 Shupe, Inc. v.
 U.S. and PCL Constr.
 Servs., Inc. v.
 U.S. to make the point that to recover compensable delay the contractor must demonstrate that the government’s actions impacted the critical path of the project schedule.
 In this regard, the Court reached back to Haney v.
 U.S. for the definition of the term “critical path” as set forth by the U.S. Court of Claims:

 “Essentially, the critical path method is an efficient way of organizing and scheduling a complex project which consists of numerous interrelated separate small projects.
-Each subproject is identified and classified as to the duration and precedence of the work … The data is then analyzed, usually by computer, to determine the most efficient schedule for the entire project.
-Many subprojects may be performed at any time within a given period.
+Each sub-project is identified and classified as to the duration and precedence of the work … The data is then analyzed, usually by computer, to determine the most efficient schedule for the entire project.
+Many sub-projects may be performed at any time within a given period.
 However, some items of work are given no leeway and must be performed on schedule; otherwise, the entire project will be delayed.
 These latter items of work are on the ‘critical path.’
 A delay, or acceleration, of work along the critical path will affect the entire project.”
 (James G. Zack, Sgarlata, & Guarino)

-For my calculations, I utilize Deltek Acumen Fuse for modeling and comparing various schedule updates and revisions.
+The Fuse platform features the industry only module that computes validated indices calculated from industry benchmarks for project logic integrity and probability of meeting deadline.
 Fuse maintains a record of some 250 metrics for every activity in the schedule, as well as a complete historical perspective.
 Fuse is used by DOD, GAO, NASA, and is widely used in the gas and petrochemical industry.
+It is stipulated as the standard method for delay claim submittal by the US Defense Contracting Management Agency (DCMA).
 As such, there is no claim too large or complex for its forensic and analysis modeling.